tocheskey/LIFX-customer-suggestions/README.md

 Mike
 > _"A great idea would be auto pairing with my smartphone and some settings to have lights automatically turn on and off based on proximity."_

+If you'd like to comment on this feature, you can do so [here](https://github.com/LIFX/LIFX-customer-suggestions/issues/1)

 ---------------------------------------------